-WRIT 2702: Topics in Writing Theory.
+WRIT 2500 Topics in Writing Theory, History, Research.
 This course provides curricular space for various subjects and foci related to theories about writing, histories of writing and its status and development, or research about writing.
 Specific offerings of the course will vary according to professor or student needs, interests, and opportunities, and to developing knowledge and research in the field.

-Examples of possible topics might include multimodality and writing, relationships between visual and verbal rhetoric, the development of specific genres over time, the relationships between academic and civic writing, the history of writing in specific schools or settings, research into the acquisition of writing skills, social policies and practices that affect writing, ethical issues in writing practices, the effects of technologies on writing, and so on.
+Examples of possible topics might include multimodality and writing, relationships between visual and verbal rhetoric, the development of specific genres over time, the relationship between academic and civic writing, the history of writing in specific schools or settings, research into the acquisition of writing skills, social policies and practices that affect writing, ethical issues in writing practices, the effects of technologies on writing, and so on.
 The preceding list is illustrative, not exclusive.
+Prerequisites: WRIT 1133.